 - Earn More On Your Cash: Traditional savings and checking accounts pay next to nothing in interest, which means you could be missing out on some significant money.
 Instead of parking your cash in a traditional savings account that is probably paying you pennies in interest, we generally recommend that our clients consider a high yield account.
 In addition to paying higher interest on your money, many high yield accounts give you fast access to your money, are FDIC insured, typically have low or zero monthly fees, and are easy to open.

 At Personal Capital, we’ve seen firsthand how much unrealized interest payments can impact people’s net worth: as of June 6th, 2019, our 2 million dashboard users have over $41 billion in cash languishing in savings, checking, or money market accounts.
-If they’re earning the national rate* on those accounts, that means they’re losing out on roughly $900 million annually that they could be earning in interest by keeping their cash in a high-yield account.
+If they’re earning the national rate* on those accounts, that means they’re losing out on hundreds of millions annually that they could be earning in interest by keeping their cash in a high-yield account.

 - Build an Emergency Fund: Emergency funds are an important part of your financial plan designed to cover the curveballs that life can sometimes throw our way.
 We recommend that most people should have an emergency fund covering three to six months of expenses.
 Having enough in your emergency fund is an important part of protecting your net worth so you don’t have to rely on credit cards or loans if an emergency should occur.
 A high yield account that offers flexibility for withdrawals is a great place to keep your emergency fund.
 Your cash can grow with higher APY than a traditional savings account yet, you can feel confident that you have access to your money when you might need it.